-Time spent on paid trade union activities as a 00/ percentage of total paid facility time hours.
-0%
+Time spent on paid trade union activities as a percentage of total paid facility time hours.
+0% -- ----

-Connected Charities and Organisations including Related Party Relationships
+Related Parties and other Connected Charities and Organisations

 The Register of Business Interests confirms that there are no relationships with related parties and any other charities/organisations with which the academy co-operates in the pursuit of charitable activities.